4. Eat Manuka Honey

 peppermint oil is shown to provide relief from certain gastrointestinal symptoms, including IBS and others.
 (22)

-This report highlighted the use of enteric-coated peppermint oil in the treatment of IBS, chronic fatigue syndrome and fibromyalgia
+This report highlighted the use of enteric-coated peppermint oil in the treatment of IBS, chronic fatigue syndrome and fibromyalgia.

 Other essential oils like oregano oil and clove oil.
 Use only high-quality, food-grade essential oils.
 A drop or two in a glass of water prior to a meal can help reduce boating and gas, as well as other symptoms.